p12h4/DF-Guide/Bedrock/Guide.md

 - Wet Sponge does not turn into Dry Sponge in the nether

 - Chorus plants can be mined with silk touch

+- It is possible to craft Tipped Arrows using Lingering Awkward, Thick, Mundane Potions
 <br>